macss-berkeley/macss-handbook/README.md

 ## Access and teams

-Access comes through teams rather than one-off invites, so you can see who can write to a course repo in one place.
-The org's default permission is `none`, so joining the org grants nothing by itself.
+We recommend giving access to others through teams, so you can see who can write to a course repo in one place.
+We distinguis between:

 - `faculty`: standing team for faculty teaching or maintaining COMPSS courses.
 - `gsis`: parent team that groups the per-semester teams below it.
 It grants no